-The Group is working hard to open up new avenues of growth while cautiously navigating the market uncertainties that may persist for quite some time.
-We are committed to build a resilient team in both Singapore and overseas markets and perform intensive marketing to promote our core competencies in both steel distribution and water treatment businesses.
+The Group is working hard to look for new avenues of growth in the distribution & trading business, especially trading of non-steel products and its environmental business after the redeployment of cash from the completion of disposal of plants in its manufacturing business.
+We are committed to building a resilient team in both Singapore and overseas markets and carrying out intensive marketing to promote our core competencies in both the steel distribution, trading and water treatment businesses.